Nonlocality without entanglement in exclusion of quantum states: Nonlocality without entanglement

 Consider the following four quantum states acting on $\mathbbm{C}^2\otimes\mathbbm{C}^2$:\\ \bea &&\ket{+\theta}\ket{+\theta}, \ket{+\theta}\ket{-\theta},\nonumber\\ &&\ket{-\theta}\ket{+\theta}, \ket{-\theta}\ket{-\theta}, \eea where $\ket{+\theta} = \cos\theta\ket{0}+\sin\theta\ket{1}$ and $\ket{-\theta} = \cos\theta\ket{0}-\sin\theta\ket{1}$. \begin{thm} The states described at \eqref{pbr} are global strongly $2$-antidistinguishable but not LOCC $2$-antidistinguishable with $\cos2\theta\leqslant \sqrt{2}-1$. \end{thm} \begin{proof} The ref. \cite{webb} showed that these states are strongly $2$-antidistinguishable with a $6$-outcome entangled measurement if $\theta$ lies in the given range.

 Both the parties got two pairs of same states.
 If they want to exclude one state from their part using a POVM operator orthogonal to that state, they will eventually exclude two states.
 For the local scenario, there is only one possibility, i.e., the starter excludes two states alone.
-If Alice starts, the optimum measurement takes the form as $\{f_1\ket{+\theta^\perp} \bra{+\theta^\perp}, f_2 \ket{-\theta^\perp} \bra{-\theta^\perp}, \mathbbm{I}-(f_1\ket{+\theta^\perp}\bra{+\theta^\perp} + f_2 \ket{-\theta^\perp}\bra{-\theta^\perp})\}$.
+If Alice starts, the optimum measurement takes the form as $\{g_1\ket{+\theta^\perp} \bra{+\theta^\perp}, g_2 \ket{-\theta^\perp} \bra{-\theta^\perp}, \mathbbm{I}-(g_1\ket{+\theta^\perp}\bra{+\theta^\perp} + g_2 \ket{-\theta^\perp}\bra{-\theta^\perp})\}$.
+Note that $\la +\theta|-\theta\ra\neq 0$.
 The occurrence of last outcome ensures the no exclusion from Alice's states.
 In this case, if Alice communicate to Bob, Bob has to $2$-antidistinguish his set of states.
 For the same reason, the optimum measurement of Bob will take the form as Alice's.
+The event of last outcome for both the parties makes the set locally not $2$-antidistinguishable.
+For the symmetry of the states, if Bob starts, it would be still not locally $2$-antidistinguishable.

+Now we prove that using multi-way protocol also does not help them.
+Suppose, Bob communicates back to Alice when he fails.
+In this case Alice has to $2$-antidistinguish her four post-measurement states produced from the previous run.
+As Alice had two pairs of states, the post-measurement states would look like $\{\rho_1,\rho_1,\rho_2,\rho_2\}$.
+From the previous discussion, it is clear that, for $2$-antidistinguishability, $\rho_1$ and $\rho_2$ must be orthogonal.
+This is not possible as post-measurement states are never less overlapping than the original states. \end{proof}

-The event of last outcome for both the parties makes the set locally not $2$-antidistinguishable. \end{proof} The same set of states show \emph{nonlocality without entanglement} under antidistinguishability too. \begin{thm} The states at \eqref{pbr} are global strongly antidistinguishable but locally not antidistinguishable if $2\theta=\frac{\pi}{4}$. \end{thm} \begin{proof} The work in Ref.~\cite{Pusey_2012} established that the set of states given in Eq.~\eqref{pbr} is strongly antidistinguishable.
+Using the same set of states, we can show that the phenomenon of \emph{nonlocality without entanglement} exists under antidistinguishability too. \begin{thm} The states at \eqref{pbr} are global strongly antidistinguishable but locally not antidistinguishable if $2\theta=\frac{\pi}{4}$. \end{thm} \begin{proof} The work in Ref.~\cite{Pusey_2012} established that the set of states given in Eq.~\eqref{pbr} is strongly antidistinguishable.